 During July and August the Roman Baths are open until 10pm, illuminated by torch light.
 The flickering torches cast shadows on the ancient pavements and create a beautifully romantic and magical atmosphere to explore by moon light.

-After your exploration we invite you to take a sip of the spa water in the Pump Room.
+After your exploration we invite you to take a sip of the spa water in the Pump Room, which is included in the admission price.
 Containing 42 minerals and believed to have healing powers this is a unique opportunity to get a real taste (literally!) of Roman Bath.
 If that doesn’t quite take your fancy then opt for afternoon tea in the Pump Room restaurant accompanied by music from the Pump Room Trio.

 Special packages available: